paras9o9/Suicidal-Ideation-Detection-using-Machine-Learning/README.md

 *   **The "Metaphor Problem":** The model struggles to distinguish between:
     *   *Literal:* "I'm going to kill myself."
 (High Risk)
     *   *Figurative:* "I'm going to kill myself if this compile error doesn't go away."
 (Low Risk)
-*   **Sarcasm:** Dark humour, prevalent in Gen-Z communities (e.g., *"I want to die lol"*), is frequently misclassified as genuine risk because the model lacks the social context to detect the sarcastic tone.
+*   **Sarcasm:** Dark Humour, prevalent in Gen-Z communities (e.g., *"I want to die lol"*), is frequently misclassified as genuine risk because the model lacks the social context to detect the sarcastic tone.

 ### 4. Deployment Caution
 *   **No Clinical Diagnosis:** This tool is a **screening aid**, not a diagnostic device.
 It generates a probabilistic risk score based on text patterns, which is **not** equivalent to a clinical assessment of intent.